nforgeio/neonKUBE/Images/neon-proxy-manager/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`name2: <ProxyRoute json>`
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`...`

-* **leader** Used to ensure that only one instance of neon-proxy-manager is actually active.

-* **leader_ttl_seconds** (*double*) Specifies the number of seconds a leader will hold onto the leader lock without renewing the session.
-This should be somewhat longer than the time it takes for the neon-proxy-manager to generate the proxy configurations.
-You may wish to increase this time for clusters with very extensive proxy routing rules.

 * **poll-seconds** (*double*) Specifies how often the proxy manager should scan TLS certificates persisted in Vault for expiration checks and updates and also poll the individual proxy definitions for changes.

 * **cert-warn-days** (*double*) Specifies the number of days in advance to begin warning of certificate expirations.

-* **proxies/.../conf** Holds public or private proxy�s generated HAProxy configuration as a ZIP archive.
+* **proxies/.../conf** Holds public or private proxy's generated HAProxy configuration as a ZIP archive.

-* **proxies/.../hash** The MD5 hash of the public or private proxy�s conf archive combined with the hash of all of the referenced certificates.
+* **proxies/.../hash** The MD5 hash of the public or private proxy's conf archive combined with the hash of all of the referenced certificates.
 This is used by **neon-proxy** instances to detect when the proxy configuration has changed.

 * **status/...** (*json*) Describes the proxy route status at the time the **neon-proxy-manager** last processed cluster routes for the named proxy.